Kochubeyevsky Park: Memorial sign dedicated to the oak

 The memorial was erected on May 22, 2003 on the site of an oak tree that for centuries had been a symbol of the love legend of Hetman Ivan Mazepa and Motri Kochubey.

 Sculpture "Motrya"

 Sandstone sculpture created during the International Symposium "Baturyn-2008", and sculpted by Vladimir Protas.

 Site of Kochubey's pond

 According to legend, this pond was arranged by Vasyl Kochubey in the early 17th century.
 For 200 years it was a place of rest for owners and guests of the park.
 According to the natives, by the middle of the 20th century there were many fish and turtles in the pond.
 In summer, children bathed in the pond, women washed clothes, and men bathed horses.
 From the middle of the 20th century the pond began to dry up.
 Today the reservoir is lost.

 Visiting

 The territory of the park is constantly open to the public.
-Guides work on the schedule of the Museum of the Judge General Vasyl Kochubey House (Ukrainian: Будинок генерального судді Василя Кочубея).
+Guides work on the schedule of the Museum of the Judge General Vasyl Kochubey House.